 Section III – Merging a Multi-Gaming Organization into Grievance

-The leader of the organization must meet with the Progenitor to propose the merger.
-The Progenitor or his designated agent will investigate the organization and assess the viability of such a merger.
-If the organization is deemed a good fit for Grievance, details of the proposed merger will be presented to the Council, who will vote to approve or deny the merger under the terms outlined by the Progenitor or his agent.
+The leader of the organization must meet with the Council President to propose the merger.
+The Council President or his designated agent will investigate the organization and assess the viability of such a merger.
+If the organization is deemed a good fit for Grievance, details of the proposed merger will be presented to the Council, who will vote to approve or deny the merger under the terms outlined by the Council President or his agent.
 If approved, the merger may begin, with the organization’s guilds being incorporated into Grievance via the procedures detailed previously: any guilds in games with an existing Grievance flagship guild will be merger via the process given in Section II, while guilds in games lacking a Grievance flagship guild will be wholly absorbed via the three-phase transitional plan given in Section I.

 Section I – Grievance Website

 Grievance maintains a web presence which is located at http://www.grievancegaming.com.
 This is the central point for communication between all members and affiliates for all things Grievance, whether related to a game or real life.
 All Grievance business and official notices will be posted at this site.
 Likewise, all members must be registered on this site.
 Affiliates may use external sites but will still be required to incorporate the official Grievance forums (located at http://www.grievancegaming.com) into their site and use no other forums but these.
 Usage of external sites outside of the Grievance site MUST be approved by the Council and will be handled on a case-by-case basis.
 Any such sites approved this way must meet Grievance affiliate guidelines and have a link to the overall Grievance Charter posted prominently on their site.

 Affiliates that do not meet these requirements will be subject to review by the Council.